srlabUsask/GPTCloneBench/README.md

 # GPTCloneBench
 GPTCloneBench is a clone detection benchmark based on SemanticCloneBench [1] and GPT [2,3,4,5].
-This work is accepted at ICSME2023 conference.
+This work is accepted at the ICSME2023 conference.
+We published another study following similar methodologies of GPTCloneBench named "Unveiling the potential of large language models in generating semantic and cross-language clones" in IWSC2023.

 Please find the semantic clones (stand-alone + system injected clones) here: https://doi.org/10.5281/zenodo.10198952